 bus Infrastructure contribution

-Not to cause permit or suffer the Occupation of any of the Employment Floorspace until one instalment of 50% of the Bus Infrastructure Contribution has been paid to the District Council and it shall pay the instalment of 50% of the Bus Infrastructure Contribution to the Council prior to the Occupation of any of the Employment Floorspace.
+Not to cause permit or suffer the Occupation of any of the Employment Floorspace until one instalment of 50% of the Bus Infrastructure Contribution has been paid to the County Council and it shall pay the instalment of 50% of the Bus Infrastructure Contribution to the County Council prior to the Occupation of any of the Employment Floorspace.

-Not to cause permit or suffer the Occupation of any more than 99 Dwellings until the one instalment of 50% of the Bus Infrastructure Contribution has been paid to the District Council and it shall pay the instalment of 50% of the Bus Infrastructure Contribution to the Council prior to the Occupation of any more than the 99 Dwellings.
+Not to cause permit or suffer the Occupation of any more than 99 Dwellings until the one instalment of 50% of the Bus Infrastructure Contribution has been paid to the County Council and it shall pay the instalment of 50% of the Bus Infrastructure Contribution to the County Council prior to the Occupation of any more than the 99 Dwellings.

 rights of way contribution